rglos/recipes/ham-greens-quiche.md

  - Preheat oven to 400°F and bake pie shell on a baking sheet for 9-10 minutes.
 Remove from oven and allow to cool.
 Reduce oven temperature to 375°.
  - In a medium skillet over medium heat, melt butter.
 Add shallots and sauté 3-5 minutes .
 Add chard and stir for several minutes, until most of its water has cooked out.
  - In a medium mixing bowl, beat eggs, cream, salt, pepper and nutmeg.
 Place sautéed chard, meat, and about 2/3 of the cheese into the bottom of the pie shell.
 Pour in egg mixture.
 Sprinkle with the remaining cheese.
  - Bake in preheated oven for 25 - 30 minutes.
+This is not enough time - I typically add another 15 minutes or 45 total.
 The quiche is done when a knife plunged into the center comes out clean.

  ## Notes